 Drogen Cannabis (marijuana & hasch) är på agendan mer än någonsin.
 Rop på avkriminalisering och legalisering hörs, globala narkotikadebatten är het, ungas attityder är mer tillåtande idag, enligt skolenkäter, och beslagen ökar.

-I USA har fyra delstater hittills legaliserat drogen för nöjesbruk och 30-tal delstater för ”medicinskt” bruk.
+I USA har tiotal delstater hittills legaliserat drogen för nöjesbruk och drygt 30-tal delstater för ”medicinskt” bruk.
 Ett industrikomplex (”Big Marijuana”) växer fram som ser en mångmiljardmarknad, och som lärt av tobaksindustrins bakslag.

 Samtidigt varnar forskning för allvarliga skaderisker, psykisk sårbarhet, hjärnskador och lägre IQ särskilt för unga. /•Ny WHO-rapport om drogen.